bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^8^ Jesus said to them, “Neither will I tell you by what authority I do these things.”

-^9^ He began to tell the people this parable: “A ^^ man planted a vineyard and rented it out to some farmers, and went into another country for a long time. ^10^ At the proper season, he sent a servant to the farmers to collect his share of the fruit of the vineyard.
+^9^ He began to tell the people this parable: “A ^a^ man planted a vineyard and rented it out to some farmers, and went into another country for a long time. ^10^ At the proper season, he sent a servant to the farmers to collect his share of the fruit of the vineyard.
 But the farmers beat him and sent him away empty. ^11^ He sent yet another servant, and they also beat him and treated him shamefully, and sent him away empty. ^12^ He sent yet a third, and they also wounded him and threw him out. ^13^ The lord of the vineyard said, ‘What shall I do?
 I will send my beloved son.
 It may be that seeing him, they will respect him.’
-^[20:9 NU (in brackets) and TR add “certain”]
+^a^[**20:9** NU (in brackets) and TR add “certain”]

 ^14^ “But when the farmers saw him, they reasoned amongst themselves, saying, ‘This is the heir.
 Come, let’s kill him, that the inheritance may be ours.’ ^15^ Then they threw him out of the vineyard and killed him.
 What therefore will the lord of the vineyard do to them? ^16^ He will come and destroy these farmers, and will give the vineyard to others.”

 When they heard that, they said, “May that never be!”

-^17^ But he looked at them and said, “Then what is this that is written, ‘The stone which the builders rejected was made the chief cornerstone?’^^ ^18^ Everyone who falls on that stone will be broken to pieces, but it will crush whomever it falls on to dust.”
+^17^ But he looked at them and said, “Then what is this that is written, ‘The stone which the builders rejected was made the chief cornerstone?’^a^ ^18^ Everyone who falls on that stone will be broken to pieces, but it will crush whomever it falls on to dust.”
-^[20:17 Psalm 118:22 ]
+^a^[**20:17** Psalm 118:22 ]

 ^19^ The chief priests and the scribes sought to lay hands on him that very hour, but they feared the people—for they knew he had spoken this parable against them. ^20^ They watched him and sent out spies, who pretended to be righteous, that they might trap him in something he said, so as to deliver him up to the power and authority of the governor. ^21^ They asked him, “Teacher, we know that you say and teach what is right, and aren’t partial to anyone, but truly teach the way of God. ^22^ Is it lawful for us to pay taxes to Caesar, or not?”